Is being a self-employed live-in carer right for me?

 If you’re new to live-in care, the thought of moving into someone else’s home for the first time can be overwhelming, however we’ll do everything we can to make the move as comfortable as possible.

-In most cases you’ll be taking over from another Elder carer.
-You’ll be given their contact number, and it can be really useful to talk to them ahead of time to run through any questions you may have.
+In some cases you’ll be taking over from another self-employed professional carer.
+You should be given their contact number, and it can be really useful to talk to them ahead of time to run through any questions you may have too.

 The family are likely to be eager to meet you in person and get to know you, as they’ll want you to feel as comfortable as possible.
 And if you have any questions or concerns, our carer support team is just a phone call away.